MOHITSHARMA-95/iitd_research_lab/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
+sections:
+  - block: hero
+      content:
         title: |
   Wowchemy
   Research Group
-hero_media:

         text: |
-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+          The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in            2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its                   founding in 2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice si              itsfounding in 2016.
           The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in            2016.

 ---

 <br>